 PDZA is the only combined zoo and aquarium in the Pacific Northwest.
 It occupies a section of Tacoma's Point Defiance Park and defines as its mission the practice and promotion of conservation of wildlife.

-Eagle eyes may spot this season's baby moose calves Spruce and Aspen at Northwest Trek.
-Admission to the park includes a ride in a heated tram that transports visitors through the 435-acre free-range area to see American bison, Roosevelt elk, bighorn sheep, moose, deer and other native animals.
+Admission to Northwest Trek includes a ride in a heated tram that transports visitors through the 435-acre free-range area to see American bison, Roosevelt elk, bighorn sheep, moose, deer and other native animals, plus access to its terrific Kids' Trek playground.

 November's typically cooler, rainier weather might seem more suited to indoor venues, but fall is a great time to visit Northwest Trek and Point Defiance Zoo & Aquarium.
 Fewer crowds mean even better opportunities to get up-close views of animals in their habitats.